sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_25_CreatingAccessReviewsForUsers.md

    ![](./media/Lab-25.PNG)

 ### Exercise 1 - Create an internal Access review
-Creating an internal Access review involves regularly evaluating and validating the access permissions of users and roles within your organization to maintain security and compliance.
+In this Exercise you'll learn creating an internal Access review involves regularly evaluating and validating the access permissions of users and roles within your organization to maintain security and compliance.

-#### Task 1 - Create a new Access review

 1. Select the **Show portal menu** hamburger icon and then select **Microsoft Entra ID**.